verdimonica/lab-jsx-ironbeers/README.md

 |   food pairing   |        :x:         | :white_check_mark: |
 |   brewer tips    |        :x:         | :white_check_mark: |

-As we can see, we have 4 in common properties, which means our code could be a bit more **DRY** if we refactor it using _partials_.
+As we can see, we have 4 in common properties, which means our code could be a bit more **DRY** if we refactor it using _components_.

 <br>